rudiments-dev/hardcore/architecture/type-management.md

 ## Type Registry
 Holds information about `Types` and `Fields`, mapping between `Types`.

+`Type System` can be instantiated from existing `Types` in language (including tables and NoSQL documents).

 ### Types
 Filled with `Fields`, `Categories` (mostly marker interfaces) and `Methods` (distant future), unique identified.